Cold Lake (Alberta)

+Description

-The city of Cold Lake is located on the shore.
-Excepting the western shore, the lake is surrounded by protected areas such as the Cold Lake Provincial Park in Alberta and the Meadow Lake Provincial Park in Saskatchewan.
-The Cold Lake 149 A and B Indian reserves of the Cold Lake First Nations are established on the western and southern shores respectively.
-Cold Lake House was a trading post built by the Montreal traders in 1781 near present day Beaver Crossing, Alberta, south of Cold Lake.
+Cold Lake has a total surface area of 373 km2, 248 km2 of which is in Alberta.
+Except for the western shore, the lake is surrounded by protected areas such as the Cold Lake Provincial Park in Alberta and the Meadow Lake Provincial Park in Saskatchewan.

+The city of Cold Lake is located on the south-western shore while the Cold Lake 149A and B Indian reserves of the Cold Lake First Nations are on the western and southern shores respectively.
+Cold Lake House was a trading post built by the Montreal traders in 1781 near present-day Beaver Crossing, Alberta, south of Cold Lake.

 The Martineau River flows from Primrose Lake into Cold Lake, which in turn discharges through the Cold River.
 The Cold River travels through a series of lakes in Meadow Lake Provincial Park and ends as it empties into Lac des Îles.
 The Waterhen River, which is a major tributary of Beaver River, is the primary outflow for Lac des Îles and it continues east where it meets Beaver River, a major tributary of the Churchill River.

-The lake has a native legend of a large lake monster kinosoo, of which many residents claimed to see evidence or sightings of.
-Although some sources claim it has 91m max depth, sonar scans of certain areas of the lake have yielded depths of over 600 feet, and evidence of glacial ice under the lake, would yield an even greater depth if one wanted to count it as water depth as well.
+The lake has a native legend of a large lake monster, the "kinosoo", with many residents claiming to have evidence or have seen it.

+Fossil record

+Cold Lake preserves an extensive fossil and subfossil record from the latest part of the Late Pleistocene, after the Last Glacial Maximum, to the Late Holocene.
+By the Middle Holocene, the mammalian fauna that lived in the region was in essence a modern one.